prabjot09/multiversioning-dynamic-load-balancing/README.md

 ## Load Balancing Setup/Calculations:
 This set up generates 2 values (*p* and *t* which are used for the load balancing logic).
 1. **Response Time Prediction**: For each incoming request the load balancer predicts the response time if the request were to be executed on the heavy-weight version.
 We denote this predicted time with *p*.
    1. **Estimate the Average Request Load**: In order to perform the afformentioned prediction, the model first estimates the load that a single request puts on the service.
 This is calculated each time a request is completed to maintain an updated estimate.
 The logic behind the calculation is that if a request takes *X* time to be processed by the service, and the service had responded to *Y* requests in this duration, then on average each request takes *(X / Y)* time to be executed.
 This can be considered the 'load' of a single request.
-Thus, this gives the following calculation (*t* = response time, *r<sub>f* = Requests Complete Now, *r<sub>i* = Requests Complete on Arrival, *a* = Average Request Load):
+Thus, this gives the following calculation (Variable Definitions: *t* = response time, *r<sub>f* = No. of Requests Completed Now, *r<sub>i* = No. of Requests Completed on Arrival, *a* = Average Request Load):

       <img src="https://latex.codecogs.com/svg.image?&space;a={{t}\over{r_f-r_i}}" title=" a={{t}\over{r_f-r_i}}" />

-   2. **Exponential Smoothing**: To ensure that both recent and old response data is incorporated exponential smoothing is used each time the average request load is updated.
-By defining the overall estimate for the average request load as *e*, then we can calculate the exponentially smoothed average request load as (*e<sub>i* = The estimate of request load before the update, *e<sub>f* = the updated estimated, *a* = The calculation from the previous step, &alpha; = exponential smoothing factor):
+   2. **Exponential Smoothing**: To ensure that both recent and old response data is incorporated appropriately into this estimate, exponential smoothing is used each time the average request load is updated.
+By defining the overall estimate for the average request load as *e*, we can calculate the exponentially smoothed average request load as (Variable Definitions: *e<sub>i* = The estimate of request load before the update, *e<sub>f* = the updated estimated, *a* = The calculation from the previous step, &alpha; = exponential smoothing factor):

       <img src="https://latex.codecogs.com/svg.image?\inline&space;e_f=(1-\alpha)\*e_i&plus;\alpha*{a}" />